 In Emancipating the World, Darrow Miller has written a particularly timely and necessary book.
 It pulses with the author's desire to free and elevate, to enrich and liberate.
 It offers a stereotype-shattering way to cast aside forms of spirituality that are too small for the full flourishing of human life, too limiting for the human being created in the image of God.
 And it gives a true and humane basis for overcoming evil with the true, the good, and the beautiful.

 It is encouraging to imagine what a nation or a people might look like if they took seriously the lessons of this book and applied them to their daily lives, corporate structures, mission works, and public institutions.
 This we know: The West would begin rediscovering its ultimate rationale for a free and humane way of life.
 As for advocates of Islamist tyranny and atheistic fundamentalism, they may not know what hit them at first.
 But their bewilderment would likely last for only a little while.
 It is impossible to contain really Good News.

-J. Richard Pearcey is editor and publisher of The Pearcey Report and a faculty member of Rivendell Sanctuary.
+J. Richard Pearcey is editor and publisher of The Pearcey Report and associate director of the Francis Schaeffer Center for Worldview and Culture at Houston Baptist University.
 This article is reprinted from the Foreword of Emancipating the World: A Christian Response to Radical Islam and Fundamentalist Atheism, by Darrow Miller.